p2pu/badges/README.md

 ## Installation

 This project is written using django.
-Most dependencies are handled by POP, but there are a few initial system requirements.
+Most dependencies are handled by Pip, but there are a few initial system requirements.

 ### System Requirements
 The following packages need to be installed on your system: